Prototype line filter for

 - The derived class can define this function for setting up the processing.

-- auto GetNumberOfOperations(dip::uint nInput, dip::uint nOutput, dip::uint nTensorElements) -> dip::uint virtual
+- auto GetNumberOfOperations(dip::uint lineLength, dip::uint nTensorElements, dip::uint border, dip::uint procDim) -> dip::uint virtual

-- The derived class can define this function for helping to determine whether to compute in parallel or not.
-It must return the number of clock cycles per input pixel.
-The default is valid for an arithmetic-like operation.
+- The derived class can define this function for helping to determine whether to whether to compute in parallel or not.
+It must return the number of clock cycles per image line.
+The default is valid for a convolution-like operation.